 - Weight on Day 6 post-fast: 55.4kg / 122.2lb

 - Additional loss of -0.9kg / -2.0lb

 The physical detox wasn’t easy at all.
-I’d divide it into 3 phases – Week 1, 2 and 3.
+I’d divide it into 3 phases – Week 1, Week 2, and Week 3.

 In the middle of Week 3, the heavy detox signs cleared up.
-By then, I began detoxing on common ailments, such as sore throats, flu and fever.
+By then, I began detoxing on common ailments, such as sore throats, flu, and fever.
 Many of these symptoms would show up suddenly during the day, then disappear after a few hours.
-These were very manageable, and was nothing compared to the heavy detox.
+These were very manageable and was nothing compared to the heavy detox.
 By Day 21, all of them had cleared up except for a little phlegm.
 It was almost as if my body knew that I was going for a 21-day fast and it was wrapping things up. 😀

 Some forum members were curious to know if I had any bowel movements during the fast.
 I didn’t, actually!
 I also didn’t do any enemas or colon cleanses.
-I figure if there’s anything that needs to be cleared out of the digestive tracks, it’ll clear by itself either during or after the fast.
+I figure if there’s anything that needs to be cleared out of the digestive tracks, it would clear by itself either during or after the fast.

 […] My stomach post-fast is now very different from pre-fast.
 For one, it’s very cleansed, in a very good way.
 The sight of oily food / unhealthy food honestly repulses me now.
 I absolutely can’t stand the thought of filling it with anything that’s fried/deep-fried/oily.
 The thought of doing so is like contaminating my body with junk.
-In retrospect, I can’t imagine how I even allowed myself to eat all those unhealthy, highly processed and junk food in the past.
+In retrospect, I can’t imagine how I even allowed myself to eat all those unhealthy, highly-processed, and junk food in the past.